Logitech Legacy Modernization Speeds Products to Market With OutSystems

 “If I had to describe OutSystems in one word, it would be ‘more.’
 It allows us to do more,” Steven says.

 Product Launch Application Center Helps Bring Products to Market

-Solution - With OutSystems low-code platform, the company began to build new solutions that consolidated functionality into a smaller number of much more powerful apps.
+Solution - With OutSystems, the company began to build new solutions that consolidated functionality into a smaller number of much more powerful apps.
 In the months that followed, Logitech successfully built apps for its online directory system, its enterprise employee stock participation plan, and for testing new products.

-And they pulled it off.
-To date, the Product Launch Application Center has been one of Logitech’s crowning achievements.
-It’s the company’s biggest and most-used app, and plays an integral role getting new products to market.
-With it, executives and product stakeholders have a centralized, single view of the activity and status of the products the company has in development, which has proven to be incredibly valuable.
+To date, the Product Launch Application Center has been one of Logitech’s crowning achievements with low-code.
+It’s the company’s biggest and most-used app and plays an integral role in getting new products to market.
+With it, executives and product stakeholders have gained a centralized, single view of the activity and status of the products the company has in development, which has proven to be incredibly valuable.

 “When we are designing a new mouse or a keyboard or a speaker, the whole process from beginning to end internally is tracked through this app,” Steven says.